brown-ccv/pkldir/README.md

 # pkldir

 # 1. Overview
 This is small utility for encoding and decoding .pdf, .docx, .md, and .txt files in binary form.
-The use case for this package is to take an input directory and "pickle" its contents, and save them in a new directory.
-The "pickled" directory's contents can then no longer be easily read by user; instead, a user intending to read the contents of the pickled directory can do so using the `decode()` function from this package.
+This packages takes an input directory and "pickles" its contents, and save them in a new directory.
+The "pickled" directory's contents can then no longer be easily read by users; instead, a user intending to read the contents of the pickled directory can do so using the `decode()` function from this package.

 The key use case for this package is to encode the contents of a directory with text documents so that they cannot be easily read using standard applications (e.g., MS Word, Adobe Reader, etc.).
 The encoded text documents _can_ be easily read using this package